yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2021/index.md

 ## [Shake it, baby](https://youtu.be/Iac0T6dnuzM)

-german77 has been working on [implementing SDL motion](https://github.com/yuzu-emu/yuzu/pull/6244), with the purpose of removing our dependence on third party programs to get motion input from valid controllers like Dual Sense, Joy-Cons, or Pro Controllers.
+german77 has been working on [implementing SDL motion](https://github.com/yuzu-emu/yuzu/pull/6244), with the purpose of removing our dependency on third party programs to get motion input from valid controllers like Dual Sense, Joy-Cons, or Pro Controllers.
-With this PR, users can simply pair their controllers via Bluetooth and yuzu will pick them up as a valid input device, auto-mapping and enabling motion support, effectively removing the need to use betterjoy, ds4windows or other third party software in yuzu.
+With this PR, users can simply pair their controllers via Bluetooth and yuzu will pick them up as a valid input device, auto-mapping and enabling motion support, effectively removing the need to use betterjoy, ds4windows, or other third party software in yuzu.

 A separate PR adds [detection of two separate Joy-Cons as a single input device](https://github.com/yuzu-emu/yuzu/pull/6318).